 I'm back on my soapbox, because this still seems to be a subject that's not very well understood.
 I also have new information on specific methods and products which will make it fairly easy to maintain proper moisture levels.

 Let me go over the basics once again.
 Wood is an organic material which exchanges moisture with the surrounding air.
 It swells and contracts depending on it's moisture content, and it's moisture level depends directly on the moisture in the surrounding air.
 This change in shape and size puts tremendous stress on the instrument.
 When it gets smaller, parts of the instrument like the top are under tension, the perfect condition for the formation of cracks and failure of the joints and seams.
 When it gets larger, joints and seams can also fail, and at high moisture levels, the resistance of wood to bending and to permanent deformation goes way down.
 Heat and moisture were used by the maker to bend the ribs on your instrument, so you can understand how excessive moisture can result in permanent distortion of the top and a permanent sagging of the neck height.
 So the dimensions and strength of the wood change with moisture content, but did you know that the weight of the wood also changes significantly?
 No wonder the sound of instruments changes with moisture content.
 These factors, weight, dimensions and strength are the very factors that instrument makers manipulate to control how their instruments sound in the first place!
-I'm going to refer a number of times in this article to Taylor Guitars, because they seem to have the most information on this subject, and they've been browbeating their customers and dealers about this for years the same way I have.
+I'm going to refer to some publications by Taylor Guitars, because they seem to have a great deal of consumer-oriented information on this subject, and they've been browbeating their customers and dealers about this for years the same way I have.
 According to Taylor, a guitar returned to them from a wet and rainy area lost 38 grams in weight when it was allowed to normalize to its original moisture content in their factory.
-They further state that 38 grams of water is enough to saturate four large, highly absorbent paper towels!
+They went on to state that 38 grams of water is enough to saturate four large, highly absorbent paper towels!

-If you buy a Taylor guitar, you'll find that they include five pages of tech sheets stressing how important it is to maintain proper humidity, and outlining all the things that can go wrong if you don't.
-They claim that a guitar top will change in width about 1/8 inch with a 20% change in humidity.
+They have also claimed that a guitar top will change in width about 1/8 inch with a 20% change in humidity.
 Imagine the change in dimension on a larger instrument, like a cello or a bass?
-Not good!
-For more on this, go to the page on their web site,
+Not good! .

-The very best thing would be to keep humidity at one level all the time like museums do.
+The very best thing would be to keep humidity in the environment at one level all the time, like museums do.
 As a practical matter in the real world though, I recommend a range from 40% to 60%.

 If you want to do a rough check on the accuracy of your hygrometer, you can find instructions for doing this using common table salt and water at the link directly below.
 Remember though, this will only tell you if your hygrometer is accurate at 75%.
 It could be way off at other levels.